Paul D. Wilke

 Augustus Chetlain, a fellow citizen of Galena and newly minted Union officer, noted that Grant's "dress was seedy - he had only one suit and that he had worn all winter - his short pipe, his grizzled beard and old slouch hat did not make him look like a promising candidate for a colonel."
 [5]

-Finally, Grant's run of bad luck turned when Governor Yates of Illinois appointed him a colonel of the 7th Congressional District Regiment.
-[6] This was the break Grant needed, and he never looked back, piling up a string of increasingly impressive victories - first at Belmont, then Forts Henry and Donelson, followed by Shiloh, Vicksburg, and finally Chattanooga.
+Grant's run of bad luck turned when Governor Yates of Illinois appointed him a colonel of the 7th Congressional District Regiment.
+[6] This was the break Grant needed, and he never looked back, piling up a string of increasingly impressive victories - first at Belmont, then capturing Forts Henry and Donelson, followed by Shiloh, Vicksburg, and Chattanooga.

 An anecdote later told by General William T. Sherman highlights Grant's dogged determination.
-After the first day of the Battle of Shiloh in 1862, Grant's army had been taken by surprise deep in enemy territory and badly mauled in a brutal day of fighting.
+After the first day of the Battle of Shiloh in 1862, Grant's army had been taken by surprise deep in enemy territory and mauled in a brutal day of fighting.
 As darkness fell, many assumed the most logical course of action would be for Grant to retreat, regroup, and try again later.

 According to Ronald White, "Near midnight, Sherman found him [Grant], still awake, standing, with a lantern in one hand, cigar clasped between his teeth, his slouch hat keeping the rain off his face.
 Wondering if Grant might be planning a strategic defeat, Sherman commented, 'Well, Grant, we've had the devil's own day, haven't we?'
 Grant, after puffing on his cigar, replied, 'Yes, lick'em tomorrow, though.'"
 [7]

-Confederate forces were caught completely unaware by this stratagem, expecting instead that Grant would continue to try and invest the city from closer to the Mississippi River, where he could stay connected to his supply lines.
-He moved so fast and aggressively during this campaign that his opponents simply couldn't keep up.
+Confederate forces were caught unaware by this stratagem, expecting instead that Grant would continue to try and invest the city from closer to the Mississippi River, where he could stay connected to his supply lines.
+He moved so fast and aggressively during this campaign that his opponents couldn't keep up.
 After a forty-seven-day siege, Vicksburg fell, effectively cutting the Confederacy in two.

 Grant vs. Lee in 1864 - The Best Man Won

 Grant asked a journalist to reassure a nervous Lincoln, "If you see the President, tell him, from me, that whatever happens, there will be no turning back."
-[9] Events would confirm this was no idle boast, but a statement of intent coming from a man with the determination and perseverance to make it so.
+[9] Events would confirm this was no idle boast but a statement of intent coming from a man with the determination and perseverance to make it so.
 Lee had no choice but to follow.
 For the rest of the war, Grant had the strategic initiative.
 Lee would dance to Grant's tune until the end came at Appomattox almost a year later.

 One episode during this last year stands out that again highlights the differences between Lee and Grant.
 As Grant and Lee waged a bitter war of attrition, Lee proposed an exchange of prisoners.
-Grant was willing, but only under the condition that black soldiers were exchanged equally as white ones.
+Grant was willing, but only under the condition that black soldiers were exchanged equally like white ones.

 Lee responded that “negroes belonging to our citizens are not considered subjects of exchange and were not included in my proposition.”
 Based on that reasoning, Grant rejected Lee's offer, replying that the “...government is bound to secure to all persons received into her armies the rights due to soldiers.”